Skip to main content

 Hormonal and metabolic dysregulation are not mere lifestyle consequences; they are often deeply rooted physiological states that can constitute a disability by substantially limiting the function of a major bodily system, the endocrine system itself.
 A truly compliant wellness program, therefore, must be designed with an inherent understanding of this biological reality.

 The concept of a “disability” under the ADA has been broadened by the ADA Amendments Act of 2008 (ADAAA) to be interpreted expansively.
-This includes the operation of as the endocrine, metabolic, and reproductive systems.
+This includes the operation of major bodily functions such as the endocrine, metabolic, and reproductive systems.

 Consequently, conditions like Type 2 diabetes, hypothyroidism, polycystic ovary syndrome (PCOS), and hypogonadism are unequivocally disabilities under the law if they substantially limit a major life activity, even if their symptoms are managed with medication or therapy.
 This legal reality creates a direct challenge to the design of many conventional wellness programs, which often rely on standardized metrics and goals (e.g.